Elijus99/Scraper/README.md

 # Scraper

-Website https://www.fly540.com/ flights data scraper
+Fly540 airline website's (https://www.fly540.com/) data scraper

 ## How to install and run